 On July 29, 2018, the Second Amendment Foundation along with Defense Distributed filed suit, alleging a series of constitutional and statutory violations, including that Defendants’ policies and practices violated Plaintiffs’ First and Second Amendment rights under the United States Constitution.
 The Complaint requests the Court provide declaratory and injunctive relief enjoining Defendants from their ongoing policies and practices in violation of Plaintiffs’ constitutional rights.

 Case Team: Daniel Schmutter, Joshua Blackman

-To access all of the case documents, please visit the docket.
+To access all of the case documents at the District Court, please visit the docket.

 To view documents filed on appeal, please visit the Court of Appeals docket.